Germia Park: Climate

-According to the Hydrometeorological Institute of Kosovo (HIK), the average annual temperature is 9.8*C while the annual rainfall is 605 millimeters.
-July and August are the warmest months, with an approximate temperature of 19.5*C and the coldest month is January with a temperature of -1.5*C. These values of temperature vary by 1*C to 2*C, depending on the sea level.
+According to the Hydrometeorological Institute of Kosovo (HIK), the average annual temperature is 9.8 °C and the annual rainfall is 605 millimeters.
+July and August are the warmest months, with an approximate temperature of 19.5 °C, and the coldest month is January, with a temperature of −1.5 °C. These temperature values vary by 1 to 2 °C, depending on elevation.

 Hydrology

 In hydrological terms, due to the small amount of annual rainfall, geological base, etc., Germia is quite poor in water.
 Vellusha and Prishtina's river are considered slightly larger bodies of water.
 There are also plenty of water resources in Germia which dry partially during the year.
-Nowadays, these water sources are connected in a network that transmits water to Germia's swimming pool.
+Nowadays, these water sources are connected in a network that transmits water to Germia swimming pool.

 Species

-The Germia massif is the most important biodiversity area of Prishtina.
+The Germia massif is the most important biodiversity area of Pristina.
 It has 610 types of vascular floras classified in 82 families, 5 of which are endemic and twelve are medical species.
 There is also a large number of extinct plants such as bushy bedstraw (Galium mateii) and northern holly fern (Polystichum lonchitis), as well as some endangered plants like Macedonian oak (Quercus trojana), Illyrian buttercup (Ranunculus illyricus), lady orchid (Orchis purpurea) etc. 83 types of mushrooms were identified including porcini (Boletus edulis), chanterelle (Cantharellus cibarius), Caesar's mushroom (Amanita cesarea) etc.

 Over 75% of Germia Park surface is covered by Hungarian oak, Turkey oak, sessile oak and common beech genus.
 Vegetation of Gërmia consists of four forest genera: Hungarian and Turkey oak (Quercetum frainetoo cerris scardicum Kras.), hornbeam (Carpinus betulus), sessile oak (Quercus sessiliflora) and common beech (Fagus sylvatica).